Tim Burton Finally Speaks On The Status Of ‘Beetlejuice 2’ And If It Will Ever Happen

 That was the last that anyone had heard of anything.

-Tim Burton has worked with Michael Keaton again.
-Both are moving forward and along in their careers as are Geena Davis, Baldwin, and Ryder, but would they ever do a sequel to Beetlejuice?
+Burton has worked with Keaton again.
+Both are moving forward and along in their careers, as are Geena Davis, Alec Baldwin, and Ryder, but would they ever do a sequel to Beetlejuice?
 Anything is possible and it may still happen one day, but for now, it appears as if the ghost with the most is staying buried.